The international book blogging tour for A Different Time begins today!

 But I had the basic pieces in place.

 So I went back into the edit suite and over four days produced seven different versions of the trailer, before settling for the one I would use.

 The key mistake I made in the first edit was jumping the viewer right into key information before they were prepared for it.
-I padded the first few seconds with a bit of VHS static, which is an important element in the novel.
+To correct that, I padded the first few seconds with a bit of VHS static, which is an important element in the novel.

 I then added three images that represent the main characters and how their time is blending.
 Added sound effects, transitions, and then tightened it all up.

 On May 18, 2019, my wife and I were en route to our daughter’s wedding, scheduled for the following day.
 Heavy rainstorms over the middle of U.S. caused major flight delays.
 We spent thirteen hours traveling from Hartford to Las Vegas.
 And in that time I completely consumed Nobody Move.

 It’s a smart, tough, gritty, crime noir filled with a web of dangerous, fascinating, and memorable characters.
 It’s all very cinematic.

 Philip Elliott’s style blends the essence of Elmore Leonard and Raymond Chandler, adds a dash of Tarantino, and gives it a modern spin.
 It’s entertaining, well-paced, and enjoyable.
 Highly recommended.